pmem/pmem.github.io/_posts/2015-06-15-transactions.md

 ![lifecycle](/assets/lifecycle.png)

 You can see here how to use each of the stage-managing functions.
 The `pmemobj_tx_process` function can be used **instead** of others to move the transaction forward - you can call it if you don't know in which stage you are currently in.
 All of this can get fairly complicated, for more information please check out the [manpage](http://pmem.io/nvml/libpmemobj/).
-To avoid having to micro-manage this entire process the pmemobj library provides a set of macros that are built on top of these functions that greatly simplify using the transactions - this tutorial will exclusively use the them.
+To avoid having to micro-manage this entire process the pmemobj library provides a set of macros that are built on top of these functions that greatly simplify using the transactions - this tutorial will exclusively use them.
 So, this is how an entire transaction block looks like:

 	/* TX_STAGE_NONE */